Zoom Events networking and profile terms

 Event profile modes

 - Simply Exploring: Your avatar will not display a green ring to let others know you are focused on the event, but that you will approach other attendees when you’re ready to.
-Your public profile will be displayed in public areas e.g. main lobby chat and the event attendee directory.
+Your public profile will be displayed in public areas e.g. lobby chat and the event attendee directory.

 - Feeling Social: Your avatar will display a green ring to let people know you are open to others conversing and networking with you.
-In addition, your public profile will be displayed in public areas e.g. main lobby chat and the event attendee directory.
+In addition, your public profile will be displayed in public areas e.g. lobby chat and the event attendee directory.

-- Hide Me: Your public profile will be hidden from public areas e.g. main lobby chat and the event attendee directory.
+- Hide Me: Your public profile will be hidden from public areas e.g. lobby chat and the event attendee directory.
 Only your display name and initials will be displayed when you participate in events.
 Other attendees will not be able to find and interact with you unless you initiate contact e.g. you send a message in public chats.

 - Event Directory: A list of registered event participants who have elected to display their profile cards for networking.